nikkirubinstein/ResGuides-Introductory-R-Workshop/content/09-control-flow.md

 <!--sec data-title="Challenge 1" data-id="ch1" data-show=true data-collapse=false ces-->

-Use an `if` statement to print a suitable message reporting whether there are any years of birth from 1812 in the `healthData` dataset.
-Now do the same for 1910.
+Use an `if` statement to print a suitable message reporting whether there are any people with age of 100 in the `titanic` dataset.
+Now do the same for 80.
+HINT: you will need to use the na.rm argument in the `any()` function.

 <!--endsec-->